-Lamp Post & House Fixtures
+Lamp Post, Coach Light & House Fixtures

 Lamp posts are considered a maintenance item for the aesthetics of the community and the association can require that they are in place, upright, and in good condition.
 The association cannot require that they be kept on.
 However, we encourage everyone to keep their lamp posts on for safety and security as well as appearance of the entire community.

 House, post and post fixtures must match in finish.
 Original brass house and post lanterns do not have to be replaced if they are in good condition and untarnished.
 However, if you must, or choose to, replace a brass fixture, you must replace it with an approved black finish fixture, and if you replace one fixture, you must replace both fixtures, even if an original brass fixture is still in good condition.
 Replacements for the lamp post, lamp post lantern and house fixture have a black finish and can all be purchased from Home Depot.
-We have not seen them at Lowe's.

 Lamp Post Cross Bar

-If you just need a cross arm or "ladder rest", Lowe's has them with black knobs for only $3.98 (as of 3/2017).
+If you just need a cross arm or "ladder rest", below is an example:

 Lamp Post